RDP1974/Delphi64RTL/Readme.md

 Copyright 17 June 2019 Roberto Della Pasqua (updated 9 March 2020)

-24 August 2022 DLL built with the latest OneAPI and TBB ver.
+24 August 2022 DLLs built with the latest OneAPI and TBB ver.
 2021.6

 This folder contains: